A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers

 \end{proposition} \begin{proof} Due to \Cref{alg:enforce}, we have that, for all $k$, $d_k = B_k^{-1}g_k$ satisfies

 Thus, \cref{eq:innerproduct} is satisfied, because

 \end{proof}

 One may have noticed that because of the presence of the constant $\varepsilon_f$ in \Cref{ass:zeroth_order_oracle} (i.e., noise in function estimates) and also because of the presence of the constant $\varepsilon_g$ in \Cref{ass:first_order_oracle} (i.e., bias in gradient estimates), it is unreasonable to expect \Cref{alg:aloe_quasi} to attain arbitrary accuracy $\varepsilon>0$.
-The following assumption provides the accuracy achievable in light of these limitations. \begin{assumption} The accuracy level $\varepsilon$ satisfies
+Instead, the size of the convergence neighborhood is determined by the amount of bias in the oracles.
+The following inequality provides the accuracy achievable in light of these limitations. \begin{inequality} The accuracy level $\varepsilon$ satisfies